Influence functions and regularity tangents for efficient active learning: Observations

 where the expanded form on the second line is missing the $\partbyby{}{\theta}{s}$ term from \ref{eq:gd-dual} as $L$ does not depend on $s$.
 We call this algorithm ``stochastic gradient descent with forward-mode differentiation'' or SGDF.
-The update of the regularity tangent can also be written separately from that of the parameters:
+The update of the regularity tangent can also be written separately from that of the parameters: \eqntitle{SGDF loss updates, parallel form}

 We again assume that the regularization term in the definition of the objective $f$ is taken into account intermittently, for example at the end of each batch (equation \ref{eq:sgd-reg-batch}).
-For that update we have
+For that update we have \eqntitle{SGDF regularizer update, dual number form}